DoryAzar/e28/README.md

 - The game git repository can be found [here](https://github.com/DoryAzar/e28/tree/master/p1)
 - The game can also be run [here](http://e28p1.broadposter.com)

+## Project 2: Broadposter

+As part of this project, we were tasked to create a "real-life" application that makes use of Vue capabilities such as Single Page Application, Single File Components etc...

+Broadposter allows users to share stories, memories, articles or just any piece of information with the community.
+- The Broadposter git repository can be found [here](https://github.com/DoryAzar/e28/tree/master/p2)
+- The Broadposter application can be run [here](http://e28p2.broadposter.com)

 ## Independent Study: Face Detect - Face detection and recognition framework

 As part of this study, we were tasked to research a topic of our own choosing and write a set of notes relevant to that topic.